 Am I really good?
-If I’m honest, there’s quite a bit of fear and self-centeredness slithering around inside me, but I’m not too bad.
-As I walked within the area that was once the Warsaw Ghetto and stood at the sight where the residents of the ghetto were put on trains bound for Treblinka, I wondered what I would have done if I had lived there in 1942.
+If I’m honest, there’s some self-centeredness slithering around inside me, but I’m not too bad.
+As I walked around the area that was once the Warsaw Ghetto and stood at the site where the residents of the ghetto were put on trains bound for Treblinka, I wondered what I would have done if I had lived there in 1942.
 I’d like to think I would have been good, but there’s a very good chance I would not have impressed Aron Einhorn.

 If the Bible is right, we are naturally evil, and we will be judged accordingly.
 What people don’t realize is that we will not be judged by what we’ve done.
 It’s not what we do that is the issue, it’s who we are.
 What I would have done had I lived in the Warsaw Ghetto is a much better indicator of who I really am, than living in my townhouse near a lovely golf course.
 I will be judged for who I am.

 This is pretty scary, but if the Bible is right, there’s also some good news–the best news.
-It’s been arranged that, if you want, you can be judged as if your very nature were perfect and someone else will take the judgement that your actual nature deserves.
+It’s been arranged that, if you want, you can be judged as if your very nature were perfect and someone else will take the judgment that your actual nature deserves.
 You need only ask him to take your place.